Bhuvaneswari-DS/SQL/README.md

 This project was my foundation, and every SQL query I write today traces back to these first steps.
 Now, I’m excited to build more, explore deeper, and share my journey with others! 🚀

-If you’ve ever struggled with SQL, just kno